TQKNG/TQKNG/README.md

 ### About Me
-- 🚚 I’m currently working on Warehouse Web Application Solutions
+- 🚚 I’m currently working on personal projects to improve my skill sets.

-- 📱 I’m currently learning about mobile application development
+- 📱 I’m currently learning about mobile application development.

-- ⚡ Fun fact: I am a big fan of ChatGPT
+- ⚡ I am a big fan of ChatGPT.

 <br/>